StreamingDataPlatform/code-hub/README.md

 + **category**: Choose one of the following categories: ``Getting Started``, ``Ingesting Data``, ``Processing Data``, ``Data Output``, ``Demos``, ``Connectors``.
 + **tags**: Put as many as are relevant.
 Tags will be shown on the Tags page.
 All tags must be lowercase.
 + **subtitle**: This will show beneath the title on the post details page.
 + **technologies**: List what technologies(less or equal than 2) is used in this post.
 This will show on the right panel.
-The first letter of each technology should be capitalized.
+Technologies listed here should be appropriately capitalized.
 + **license**: List what is the licence type of this post.
 This will show on the right panel.
 + **support**: List the support model of this post.
 This will show on the right panel.
 + **img**: Put the image in the path ``assets/heliumjk/images/`` and have the name here (prepend the folder name if put in a subfolder).
 It will show as thumbnail on the Catalog and All Posts pages, and the full version will show at the right of the title on the post details page.